tedkim97/tedkim97.github.io/_posts/2020-02-17-webscraping.md

 [^1]: https://www.w3schools.com/whatis/whatis_htmldom.asp

 ##### Iterating (Quick and Dirty)
-The approach I take is open the downloaded HTML in a browser or sublime.
+The approach I take is view the downloaded HTML in a browser or sublime.
 I find an example data point (like "ABC Mason Jar") I want to find and "CTRL + F" through the file for a match.
 The desired data should have some element or tag that indicates that its usage (like <div class="productname">).
 Assuming the web developers were consistent, the pattern you picked should repeat on different pages.

 Then we can use `beautifulsoup4` to find elements fitting that like "<div class=productname>".
-You don't need to be super precise here, in the worst case scenario you can collect excess information, and find clever ways of excluding that information
+You don't need to be super precise here, in the worst-case scenario you can collect excess information, and find clever ways of excluding that information

 ## URL?
 URL (Uniform Resource Locator) is a reference to a web resource that specifies its location and a mechanism for retrieving it.
 Even though they might not be intelligible to us (ex amazon.com/soap/dp/B07M63H81H?pf_rd_r=7NDCD524VXDHCMBVQGS9&pf_rd_p=8f819d9f-3f10-459c-877d-64ffa525d3b4&pd_rd_r=b5353e1b-cc55-40e2-8050-4105565358f1&pd_rd_w=LaiQz&pd_rd_wg=NCNvQ&ref_=pd_gw_bia_d0), they are not random.

-Understanding the structure of URLs is important because websites/webservices (should) have well-structured URLs.
+Understanding the structure of URLs is important because websites/web services (should) have well-structured URLs.
 With some clever experimenting, we can puzzle together the structure of URLs of a site.

 ##### Iterating (Quick And Dirty)
 The approach I take for finding URLs schemes is to type in modified URLs into my browser.
 An example I like to use for how to play with URLs is to go to `ultimate-guitar.com` and click on "tabs".
 Then I experiment with how different search settings changed the URL in my address bar.

 Below are some URLs I cobbled together by puzzling the structure.
-It seems that this site has a relatively simple url scheme!
-We use `&` to join query filters (page=3, type[]=guitar), and we notice that the ordering of the filters don't matter.
+It seems that this site has a relatively simple URL scheme!
+We use `&` to join query filters (page=3, type[]=guitar), and we notice that the ordering of the filters doesn't matter.
 In addition, the `?` indicates that we're sending a query to the server.

 ```bash
 ultimate-guitar.com/explore?